Munich: Shocking income differences between districts!

 Das Einkommensgefälle in München: Obergiesing-Fasangarten zählt zu den einkommensschwächeren Stadtteilen.
 Erfahren Sie mehr!

-The income gap in Munich: Obergiesing-Fasangarten is one of the low-income districts.
+The income gap in Munich: Obergiesing-Fasangarten is one of the lower-income districts.
 Learn more!
-(Symbolbild/MM)

 Munich: Shocking income differences between districts!

-Munich shows itself as a city of opposites when you take a look at the distribution of income.
-The latest data from the Statistics Office's quarterly report reveal an impressive gradient between the districts.
-While an annual income of 331,524 euros can be reached in the area around Königsplatz, the citizens of Ludwigsfeld, in the district of Feldmoching-Hasenbergl, have to make do with an income of only 37,568 euros.
-This is a theoretical difference of incredible 293,000 euros per year, which illustrates the socio-economic differences in our city, as the tz
+Munich shows itself to be a city of contrasts when you take a look at the income distribution.
+The latest data from the Statistics Office's quarterly report reveals an impressive gap between the districts.
+While an annual income of a whopping 331,524 euros can be achieved in the area around Königsplatz, the citizens of Ludwigsfeld, in the Feldmoching-Hasenbergl district, have to get by with an income of just 37,568 euros.
+This makes a theoretical difference of an incredible 293,000 euros per year, which highlights the socio-economic differences in our city, such as tz reported.

 These differences are also reflected in the distribution of income.
-The wealthiest quarter in Munich, old town-Lehel, can come up with an average income of 89,516 euros, while districts such as Milbertshofen-AM hard with 40,598 euros and Ramersdorf-Perlach with 46,032 euros are more likely to be at the lower end of the spectrum.
-Tax returns submitted over 884,538 show that around 87% of the income of employees comes, while the rest is generated by self -employed and freelancers.
-Particularly striking: Dentists are the top earners among the freelancers with an average of 178,585 euros, followed by lawyers with 143,663 euros.
+The wealthiest district in Munich, Altstadt-Lehel, boasts an average income of 89,516 euros, while districts such as Milbertshofen-Am Hart with 40,598 euros and Ramersdorf-Perlach with 46,032 euros are at the lower end of the spectrum.
+Over 884,538 tax returns filed show that around 87% of income comes from employees, while the rest is generated by self-employed and freelancers.
+Particularly striking: Dentists are the top earners among freelancers with an average of 178,585 euros, followed by lawyers with 143,663 euros.

-Another point that may not go unmentioned is the gender-pay-gap in Munich, which with 37.3% assumes a frightening dimension.
-This means that women earn 37.3% less than their male colleagues.
-The difference in old town lehel is particularly drastic, where men earn 46.6% more than women.
-A gap of 20% is also expected in Schwabing-Freimann, as also explained by the Destatis
+Another point that should not go unmentioned is the gender pay gap in Munich, which at 37.3% takes on a frightening dimension.
+This means that on average women earn 37.3% less than their male counterparts.
+The difference is particularly drastic in Altstadt-Lehel, where men earn 46.6% more than women.
+A gap of 20% is also to be expected in Schwabing-Freimann, as also reported by the destatis is presented.

-The gender-pay gap itself is recorded in two variants: the unmistaked and adjusted gender-pay-gap.
-The uninanced GAP looks at the average gross hours earnings of women and men and thus shows the structural inequalities.
-The adjusted GAP, on the other hand, tries to make comparisons taking into account similar qualifications and professions, although not all relevant factors are shown.
-This represents the upper limit for potential discrimination against merit.
-The WSI also knows the difficulties that many women have in employment: They are often part-time and have therefore rarely access to higher incomes.
+The gender pay gap itself is recorded in two versions: the unadjusted and the adjusted gender pay gap.
+The unadjusted gap looks at the average gross hourly earnings of women and men and thus shows the structural inequalities.
+The adjusted gap, on the other hand, attempts to make comparisons taking into account similar qualifications and professions, although not all relevant factors are reflected.
+This represents the upper limit for potential earnings discrimination.
+The WSI also points out the difficulties that many women have in working life: They are often employed part-time and therefore have less access to higher incomes and state support.

-It is also interesting that over 90,000 people in Munich have an annual income of 0 to 5,000 euros.
-While the number of millionaires is estimated at 1,553, the high number of low earners in the city remains a big issue.
-The income gap runs through all layers and illustrates how different life in Munich can be, depending on where you live.
+It is also interesting that over 90,000 people in Munich have an annual income of between 0 and 5,000 euros.
+While the number of millionaires is estimated at 1,553, the high number of low-income earners in the city also remains a major issue.
+The income gap cuts across all classes and illustrates how different life in Munich can be, depending on where you live.

-In summary, it can be said that, despite its reputation as a rich and lively city, Munich is confronted with considerable challenges in the field of social justice.
-The income gap and the gender-play gap are indicators for the necessary further development of urban politics so that all Munichers can enjoy prosperity.
+In summary, despite its reputation as a rich and vibrant city, Munich faces significant challenges in the area of social justice.
+The income gap and the gender pay gap are indicators of the necessary further development of city policy so that all Munich residents can enjoy prosperity.